OBF/obf-docs/Travel_fellowships.md

 If applicants are not from a minority or underrepresented group but have a track record for advocating for diversity as an ally through their work or involvement in an event, they are welcome to apply for this fellowship as well.

 *We do not consider the diversity of operating systems, programming languages or scientific domain as a criterion for the OBF Event Fellowship.*

+## Rubric for Application Review

+We ask reviewers to evaluate the application across multiple dimensions with scores of 1, 2, or 3 that they share via a Google form with the Event Fellowship chair.
+These correspond generally to reviews of "criteria not met", "criteria partially met" and "criteria fully met":
+- Applicants who score mostly 1s do not have a clear understanding of the overall goals of this fellowship to support Open Source software practices and diversity of attendees in bioinformatics/biological research/open science events and communities.
+- Applicants who score mostly 2s are enthusiastic if not wholly aligned with the event fellowship's goals, for example, they may not be attending an open-source related event but have an interest in learning and promoting best practices, or that they want to attend a suitable event but do not represent any underrepresented minority groups.
+- Applicants who score mostly 3s are ready, goal-oriented, interested in contributing to the open-source, and represent traditionally underrepresented or minority groups in open science/bioinformatics.

+Reviewers are also asked whether they would recommend an application.
+The available answers are "No", "Yes", "Unsure" or "Request to discuss".
+Candidates who have ratings of "No" or "Unsure" across all reviewers will be rejected.
+All other candidates will be discussed at the panel selection.

+We ask all reviewers to finish the review with a few summary sentences to describe the application and the motivations for their scores to facilitate conversation during the selection panel discussion.
+Below we provide a copy of our review form.

+### Event and nature of applicant's participation

+- [ ] 1 (criteria not met) Does not provide enough information or seems to misunderstand what kind of event OBF Event fellowship supports
+- [ ] 2 (criteria partially met) The event or the nature of their participation may not directly relate to Open Source in bioinformatics, but they have some understanding/plan on how they would use the knowledge gained at this event to promote open source practices and diversity
+- [ ] 3 (criteria fully met) Seems to have a clear understanding of how their participation in this event relates to open-source bioinformatics or open science in general, and how they will further use and promote the knowledge obtained at this event

+### Open Source Resources
+- [ ] 1 (criteria not met) Shares none or unrelated/irrelevant information on open source resource and how they relate to their proposed event
+- [ ] 2 (criteria partially met) Shares some relevant information on open source resource and how they relate to their proposed event
+- [ ] 3 (criteria fully met) Shares appropriate and relevant information on open source resource and how they relate to their proposed event

+### Promoting diversity and representation of historically excluded or underrepresented groups *
+- [ ] 1 (criteria not met) The application lacks information or any justification on how their participation will help promote diversity and representation
+- [ ] 2 (criteria partially met) The application provides little information or some justification on how their participation will help promote diversity and representation
+- [ ] 3 (criteria fully met) The application provides sufficient information or justification on how their participation will help promote diversity and representation

+### Justification for funding
+- [ ] 1 (criteria not met) The requested funding does not fit our criteria of qualified items that can be funded through this fellowship and the applicant has not provided enough justification
+- [ ] 2 (criteria partially met) The requested funding partially fits our criteria of qualified items that can be funded through this fellowship and the applicant has provided enough justification
+- [ ] 3 (criteria fully met) The requested funding completely fits our criteria of qualified items that can be funded through this fellowship and the applicant has provided sufficient justification

+### Would you recommend this applicant for OBF Event Fellowship? *
+- [ ] No
+- [ ] Yes
+- [ ] Unsure/Request to discuss

+### Please provide 1-2 summary sentences about this application to facilitate the selection.
+Please include what this application is about, what its open source aspect is, how does it promote diversity and representation and what funding would you recommend to cover.
+- [Open text response]

+### Please highlight any diversity/minority groups this applicant belongs to, which should be supported for their representation in open source bioinformatics and biological research fields
+- [Open text response]

+### Anything else?

+- [Open text response]

 ## Announcement of the application outcome